Stef16Robbe/Stef16Robbe/README.md

 # 🖥 Full Stack Developer

-I'm Stef Robbe, a Sophomore IT student from the Netherlands.
+I'm Stef Robbe, a Junior IT student from the Netherlands, currenty in a 6-month internship at Ahold Delhaize.

 ## Favourite languages to work with: